 If you are starting a business but have no ideas, do not be discouraged because this is more common than you think.
 The key is to stay curious, and be open-minded to learn new things you will need to start a successful business.

-That means understanding yourself, the market trends and spotting everyday problems that you have the ability or idea to solve.
-Then the next is to just act, you will never be in the destination you want to go without taking that very first step.
+That means understanding yourself, and the market trends and spotting everyday problems that you have the ability or idea to solve.
+Then the next is to just act, you will never be to the destination you want to go without taking that very first step.

 Remember, every big business today started with just an idea.
 Your next big idea is just around the corner.
 Stay persistent, and you’ll find it.